SatoshiUnit/ET_model/README.md

 A **_secondary ET market_** emerges exactly because of the **_forward nature_** of ETs.
 ETs may also come with a maturity, requiring that the proposing right be executed within a certain number of forthcoming blocks.

-## Secondary Market
-From economic theory, there are several reasons why a secondary market deserves a perusal:

-1. The textbook logic of resale is that, whenever there is an inefficient allocation in the primary market, resale markets increase welfare by restoring efficiency, that is, ensures the buyer who values the most is allocated the item.
-However, in ET secondary markets where resale can be driven by arbitrage, primary  market buyers may engage in rent-seeling behaviour: a typical case is where brokers buy up Taylor Swift's tickets quickly once they are on sale.
-Resale, therefore, can stimulate inefficient behavour in the primary market, but promote efficient reallocations in the secondary.
-It suggests allowing for secondary ET sales may mitigate centralization effects in the primary as shown by existing studies (Burian, Crapis, and Saleh, 2024; Agentic simulations of ET market, EF, 2024).

-2. Existing theory suggests auctions with resale distorts behavoiour in the primary auction.
-Resale has received little attention in the economic literature despite widespread in practice, because by revealing private information through bidding in the primary market, ;osers who bid again in the secondary essentially play a common value auctio nwhere their valuations depend on those of the opponents' reveale din the first round.
-Thus, a primary-secondary dynamic auction with independent private valuations can be reduced to a static auction with common values in the aforementioned sense.
-But the assumptions underlying this intuition are flawed in the ET context.

 Should there be no ETs, the protocol distriutes a bundle of proposing, building, and validating rights to the (Beacon Chain) proposer by default.
 The PBS is a class of market mechanisms for the proposer to delegate the building right.

 (Note: an arrow represents a market, pointing from seller to buyer)